 A newspaper article dated June 1921, states that the Steam Tug ‘Alice’ sank on it’s mooring one night near Pendennis.
 Alice had been involved in salvage operations on the submarines when it sank.

 Wessex Archaeology spent two days in July 2013, investigating the Castle Beach site, taking photos etc. I assisted and even revisited to go and take a couple of extra measurements for their official record.
 There are six circular features near the shore end of the sub, measuring 1m in diameter and 9m from front of the first to the rear of the last.
 This was the last piece of data required to determine that it is in fact UC92.
 The six circular features are the mine shafts, UC92 was the only mine layer of the six submarines.
 Records state UC92 was lifted in 1971 and scrapped, it looks like it wasn’t lifted, just dragged up onto Castle Beach to be scrapped.
-The date of 1971 is a bit suspect, yet to be confirmed.
+The date of 1971 is a bit suspect, on a postcard dated 1957, the remains of UC92 can be seen.
 The stern now lies at 50.147027, -5.055695, the bow at 50.147299, -5.055984, it is visible on Bing maps or Google maps.
 On a low spring tide, the bow is visible out of the water.

 Over the years the Falmouth U-Boats have had a hard time.
 They were gradually broken up and salvaged.
-One story states that whatever was left, was then possibly flattened by George Renton in 1966/7.
+In Roland Morris’ book, “Island Treasure”, he mentions the Falmouth U-Boats.
+In it he states – “Many years ago, I cut up several ex-German submarines.
+These were the small First World War U-boats of about 800 tons and they lay about on the rocks at Falmouth like a flock of stranded whales.
+Many years after, a bather gashed a leg on an underwater projection in the vicinity of these wrecks.”.
+Another story states that whatever was left, was then possibly flattened by George Renton in 1966/7.
 Contracted by the Navy or maybe by the Harbour Master, George, or whoever it was, did a fine job of flattening the remains.

 Details within the National Archive “Explosive trials on German submarines: 1921“ ref:ADM 189/102, are held at the National Archives, Kew.